hostentas/Hostentas-WHMCS-Payment-Gateway/README.md

 - Always keep your API token secret
 - Use HTTPS for your WHMCS installation
-- Rotate your API key regularly from your Puffx dashboard
+- Rotate your API key regularly from your hostentas dashboard

 ---